LatentKeypointGAN: Controlling Images via Latent Keypoints: Related Work

-\textbf{Editing GANs locally.} Instead of exchanging entire feature maps for style editing, local modifications are possible but require care to maintain consistent and artifact free synthesis. \cite{collins2020editing} propose to cluster the middle-layer feature maps of StyleGAN and to use the embedding to edit local appearance but require human supervision to select suitable clusters.
-Instead of using existing feature maps, \cite{alharbi2020disentangled} and \cite{kim2021exploiting} generate spatially-variable maps by structured noise generators and then swap the pixel embedding of the maps to edit the images.
-However, this requires to draw source and target regions by hand for every instance.
-By contrast, our model can \textit{explicitly} change the pose by modifying keypoint locations that are consistent across images. \cite{kwon2021diagonal} manipulate attention maps to edit the pose and local shape, but they do not demonstrate local appearance editing.
-While enabling different forms of editing, all of the methods above require some form of pixel-level selection of regions at test time or manual cluster selection out of hundreds of candidates.
-In addition, they do not demonstrate on out-of-distribution editing, such as moving parts relative to each other and adding or removing parts, which requires stronger local disentanglement. \cite{zhan2019spatial} use a cycle consistency with a spatial transformation network to fuse a foreground object on top of a background reference.
-They can add a part but only if separate datasets with and without that part are available (e.g., with and without glasses).
-In sum, our keypoint-based editing is both more intuitive and enables additional editing capabilities.
+GANs ~\cite{goodfellow2014generative} are trained to generate images from a distribution that resembles the training distributions.
+Recent approaches attain photo-realism for images \cite{karras2018progressive, karras2019style, karras2020analyzing} and gain some control by modyfying latent features.
+Instead of exchanging entire feature maps, local modifications are possible but require care to maintain consistent and artifact-free synthesis. \cite{collins2020editing} propose to cluster regions in the feature maps, but this requires to select suitable clusters. \cite{kwon2021diagonal} manipulate attention maps, but they do not demonstrate local appearance editing. \cite{alharbi2020disentangled} and~\cite{kim2021exploiting} inject structured noise to feature maps at inference, but they requires hand-pick regions to edit for every instance. \cite{niemeyer2021giraffe} learn in an unsupervised manner to modify objects but not on modeling parts. \cite{he2022ganseg} achieves better location accuracy for articulated objects but is not suited for editing. \cite{oldfield2023panda} decompose the feature map and achieve great local editing but it fails to capture the light and shadow.
+Differently, our model provides an \textit{explicitly} high-level control to change the pose by modifying keypoint locations that are consistent across images.
+While enabling very useful forms of editing, all of the methods above require some form of a pixel-level selection of regions at test time or manual cluster selection.
+As a result, they provide limited spatial editing control.
+Neither of them demonstrates moving parts relative to each other or adding and removing parts.
+In sum, our keypoint-based editing is both more intuitive and enables additional editing capabilities. \looseness=-1